inferno986return/IT-technician-book/bookplan.md

 Can I use old e-mails as a basis for real problems?

-Use IT job descriptions as a basks
+Use IT job descriptions as a basis

 How to get a job in IT?
 1st line support